yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 {{{
 plugin pppoatm.so ${vpi:-8}.${vci:-35} vc-encaps (this is the default, for LLC use llc-encaps) }}}
+This works as of pppd 2.4.3

-'''Set up your wan configuration'''
+'''Set up your wan configuration (PPPoE + PPPoA)'''

-Go to /etc/config and type vi network to edit network configuration and add: (press insert to start editing... press escape and then type :w to save and exit) (if the files are read only just rename the original and copy)
+Go to /etc/config and type vi network to edit network configuration and add:

 {{{
 config interface wan
 option ifname nas0
 option device ppp
-option proto pppoe #change to pppoa for PPPoA (PPP over ATM) }}}
+option proto pppoe #or pppoa
+}}}
+'''Brief Instructions for using VI'''''' '''

+Press insert to start editing

+Press escape and then type :w to save and exit

+ .
+If the files are read only just rename the original and then copy it to make it writable.
-'''Bring up the bridging interface''' #PPPoE only
+'''Bring up the bridging interface (PPPoE only)'''

 ifconfig nas0 up # brings up the nas0 interface

-'''Create the ppp device'''
+'''Create the ppp device ''''''(PPPoE + PPPoA)'''

 mknod /dev/ppp c 99 0 #creates the ppp device

-'''Edit the ppp options'''
+'''Edit the ppp options (PPPoE + PPPoA)'''

 now we need to edit the /etc/ppp/options file, add these options